 Welsh winger David Brooks and Danish midfielder Philip Billing are also good additions.
 Their pace and explosiveness will help the Cherries dominate the play.

 On the other end, Jefferson Lerma and Lloyd Kelly can strengthen the backline.
-The squad is loaded with prospects.
+The squad is full of prospects.
 Sometimes, that can be a bad thing.
 Bigger teams can poach the young talent, leaving Bournemouth with an uncompetitive team.
 All eyes will be on the winter transfer window to see whether the Boscombe side can keep their talent.

 Is Bournemouth Ready For The Prem?

-The short answer is no. Bournemouth’s team is too inexperienced.
-They are unprepared to handle stronger teams and will need to break open the bank to get a more competitive squad.
-But with teamwork like against Barnsley, good transfers like the cases of Christie and Lowe, and the right amount of luck, it can be done.
+The short answer is no. Bournemouth’s team is too inexperienced and unprepared to handle stronger teams.
+They will need to break the bank to get a more competitive squad.
+But with teamwork, good transfers like the cases of Christie and Lowe, and the right amount of luck, it is possible.